The following guidelines have been proposed for hosted projects in an attempt to

 All hosted projects should use an appropriate open / free / libre license.

-Typically this will be the GPL v2 for software, and the Creative Commons license
+Typically this will be the GPL v2 for software, and some version of the

-for documentation.
-However, reasonable exceptions can be made
+However, reasonable exceptions can be made — sometimes it

 makes more sense to use the LGPL or a *BSD license, and for application-specific

 projects going with the application's license may make more sense (the

 Projects should be accessible to users with disabilities.
 Simple examples of how to go about this include:

 - Not relying solely upon colour to convey information.

 - Providing clear captions for dialogs, buttons, form fields and so on.